 Your income needs to cover all of your expenses, preferably with room to spare for saving and investing.
 So, when you’re looking for your next car, run the numbers.

 Ask yourself if there is even room in your budget to pay for a car.
 If so, can you afford a brand new car, or should you get a used car?
-Can you get a luxury brand, or are you happy with any brand of car so long as it runs well?
+Can you get a luxury brand, or are you happy with any brand of car, as long as it runs well?
 Can you get a car with low miles, or will you only be able to get something with high mileage?

 Buying a car is a big decision, so you should take as much time as you need to run these numbers.
 Once you know the price of a car you can comfortably afford, it’s time to apply for a loan.